1 Cor was the second (1 Cor 5:9) and 2 Cor was the fourth.

 We must regularly remember this.

-Spiritual Gifts in the three chapters 12–14 of 1 Cor
+Spiritual Gifts in the three chapters 12–14 of 1 Cor, see Spiritual Gifts.

 Cephas (Aramaic) (1 Cor 15:5a, Luke 24:34).
 Peter went from

-being a denier to be an apostle to the Jews
+being a denier to be an apostle to the Jews, see it described

 There were other people who were/became apostles (or missionaries)

-• Paul the apostle (1 Cor 15:8–10, Acts 9:3–5).
+time 4:34–10:18 in Are There Still Apostles In The Church Today? - Paul the Apostle (1 Cor 15:8–10, Acts 9:3–5).
 Paul went from being a persecutors of Christians to becoming an apostle to the Gentiles

 not according to what one doesn't have (2 Cor 8:11–12), see time